Ryzagi/Fake-News-Detection/README.md

 # Test_task_kontur
-Test task for the detection of fake news in the Contour company, 12th place out of 170
+Test task for the detection of fake news in the Kontur (https://kontur.ru/) company, 12th place out of 170
 # Test task

 To complete the test task, it is required to develop a model that will be able to distinguish between the headlines of real and fictional news.